It is a chronic disorder that causes recurrent unprovoked seizures.

 - Your level of fatigue and how well you slept last night

 You can also use your event log to determine if your medications are working.
-Consider how you felt right before and right after your attack and any side effects.
+Consider how you felt before and after your attack and any side effects.

 Bring the diary when you visit the doctor.
-It may be useful to adjust your medications or explore other treatments.
+It may be helpful to adjust your medications or explore other treatments.

 Is epilepsy hereditary?

 If you inherit a low seizure threshold, you are more vulnerable to seizure triggers.
-A higher threshold means you are less likely to have seizures.
+A higher point means you are less likely to have seizures.

 Epilepsy sometimes occurs in families.
-Even so, the risk of inheriting the condition is quite low.
+Even so, the risk of inheriting the condition is relatively low.
 Most parents with epilepsy do not have children with epilepsy.

 If you have a father with epilepsy due to a genetic cause, his risk rises to between 2 and 5 percent.

 If your father or mother has epilepsy due to another cause, such as stroke or brain injury, this does not affect your chances of developing epilepsy.